-- Proactive teaching and learning around how to build and maintain healthy relationships, including explicit work on how to appropriately manage conflict within relationships. - A whole school approach to behaviour and a Restorative Approach is used to ensure all pupils understand and support the Anti-bullying policy. - A child-friendly Anti-bullying policy, which has been co-produced with the children, ensures all pupils understand and support the Anti-bullying policy.
-Pupils are also aware of the school's 3R's (Respectful, Responsible, Reflective.) - The PSHE programme of study includes opportunities for pupils to understand about different types of bullying and what they can do to respond and prevent bullying. - School assemblies help raise pupils' awareness of bullying and derogatory language - Diversity is celebrated across the school through diverse displays, books and images.
-The whole school participates in events including Anti-Bullying Week, E-Safety (Safer Internet Day), Children in Need and Red Nose Day. - The school values of equality and respect are embedded across the curriculum to ensure that it is as inclusive as possible. - The use of stereotypes and derogatory language are consistently challenged by staff and pupils across the school. - Playground buddies and Restorative Ambassadors offer support to all pupils, including those who may have been the target of bullying. - Restorative Approaches provide support for the harmed and harmer plus any other affected parties involved in any bullying incident. - Pupils are continually involved in developing school-wide anti-bullying initiatives through consultation with groups e.g. School Parliament.
+- Proactive teaching and learning around how to build and maintain healthy relationships, including explicit work on how to appropriately manage conflict within relationships. - A whole school approach to behaviour and a Restorative Approach is used to ensure all pupils understand and support the anti-bullying policy - The PSHE programme of study includes opportunities for pupils to understand about different types of bullying and what they can do to respond and prevent bullying - School assemblies help raise pupils' awareness of bullying and derogatory language - Diversity is celebrated across the school through diverse displays, books and images.
+The whole school participates in events including Anti-Bullying Week, E-Safety (Safer Internet Day) and Black History Month. - The school values of equality and respect are embedded across the curriculum to ensure that it is as inclusive as possible - Stereotypes are challenged by staff and pupils across the school - Playground buddies and Restorative Ambassadors offer support to all pupils, including those who may have been the target of bullying - Restorative Approaches provide support for the harmed and harmer plus any other affected parties involved in any bullying incident. - Pupils are continually involved in developing school-wide anti-bullying initiatives through consultation with groups eg School Parliament and The Learning Council.